These homemade vegan protein bars are delicious, made with wholesome ingredients, and sweetened only with dates… and have NO pea protein. 🙌

 These bars can be frozen, and thaw well.

 It’s not bad, I want to be clear that I am not demonizing pea protein.
 It can be a wonderful option for some that cannot consume soy, nuts, or other vegan foods.
 My problem with pea protein is how it is being discreetly added to many products like vegan milks, non-dairy yogurts, and more just to give the nutritional profile a boost.
+Manufacturers are likely using low quality pea sources.
 Since peas are a legume, this is problematic (even dangerous) for people with legume sensitivities.
-And I’ve learned that pea protein is emerging as a leading food allergen.
+Finally, I’ve learned that pea protein is emerging as a leading food allergen, probably due to this overexposure.
 So it’s worthwhile to read labels.

 I offer options in the recipe notes for nut-free protein bars.